 HELLO BOOK CLUBS

 Thank you so much for visiting my website.
-Book clubs are dear to my heart, and I would love to visit your club, either in person (Boston area), by telephone, or by Skype.
+Book clubs are dear to my heart, and I would love to visit your club, either in person , by telephone, or by Skype.
 Since people do ask, please know that there is certainly no charge.
 I thank you for reading.

-Penguins’ reading guide for CASCADE is online for the hardcover, and will be in the back of the book for the paperback (release date April 30).
-Here’s the link: CASCADE Reading Guide
+Penguins’ reading guide for CASCADE is included in the paperback version of the book.
+For owners of hardcovers and e-books, here’s the link: CASCADE Reading Guide

-I wrote some of the questions, and designed them to provoke discussion, even argument:
+I wrote many of the questions, and designed them to provoke discussion, and even argument:

 1. Cascade explores characters who struggle with independence and reconciling their passions with their responsibilities.
 How did you react to those characters, and why?